Darthveloper21/MeetM3/README.md

 ## Description
 - Database class project for bonus score
-- Medical examination scheduling software for veterinary clinic.
+- Medical examination scheduling program for veterinary clinic.
 - This is a database application, helping veterinary clinic to organize appointments with customers and patients (pet).
 - The application stores information/data about customers, who are pet owners and their pets, and schedules appointments between doctors and customers.